 1. Sales growth rate

 Every company exists to sell products or services.
 So, the organization’s growth is directly linked to the growth in sales.
 The sales growth rate is a key metric that measures the increase in the number of sales between two months or years.
 This comparison helps you measure and verify whether the sales and marketing initiatives you implemented resulted in desired sales growth.
-This helps to validate the effectiveness of your branding, sales strategy, marketing strategy and product launches.
+Sales growth rate is one of the essential KPIs to incorporate into your sales reports and dashboards to validate the effectiveness of your branding, sales strategy, marketing strategy and product launches.

 2. Cost of customer acquisition